How To Avoid Marrying a Jerk or Jerkette

 “I thought that was the strangest statement to make to me,” Jennie recalls.
 “It was a warning sign of things to come.
 I was going to find out very quickly that Kevin was not committed to me.
 He was committed to money.
 Our relationship began going downhill very quickly.”

-Sexual intimacy is intended to build a feeling of bonding and closeness, but not when you are trying to get to know someone.
+Sexual intimacy intends to build a feeling of bonding and closeness, but not when you are trying to get to know someone.
 Becoming sexually intimate outside of marriage can cloud the picture of the person you are dating to a point that you miss very important warning signs.

 “Like Jennie, many people think that living with a person will tell you everything about another person,” Van Epp asserts.
 “Perhaps you do get to know things about a person that you might not know if you weren’t rooming with them, but there is a cost involved.
 It breaks down the depth of commitment that is imbedded in the marriage relationship.”